bigmoves/bigmoves/README.md

 ### Hello 👋

 My name is Chad.
-I'm currently working on the next generation of budgeting and reporting software at OpenGov [OpenGov](https://opengov.com/).
+I'm currently working on the next generation of budgeting and reporting software at [OpenGov](https://opengov.com/).

 In my free time, I like tinkering with new libraries and frameworks in the javascript/typescript world.